What Can I Do with a Master's Degree in Sports Management?

 If you enjoy planning and researching marketing strategies, you might be interested in becoming a sports marketing manager or director.
 These professionals typically are employed by sports-related organizations or in advertising.

-Becoming a sports information officer could be a good fit if you're interested in having a public relations role.
+Becoming a sports information director could be a good fit if you're interested in having a public relations role.
 In this position, you would announce news, scores, events, schedules and other information via press release and/or interviews with radio, television and other media outlets.

 With a master's degree in sports management, you'd be qualified to develop and coordinate sporting activities for a team or community.
 You also might manage volunteers and employees and seek out new opportunities for competition.